Just My Luck (2006 film): Box office

 Just My Luck opened at #4 at the North American box office with $5,692,285 in its opening weekend, May 12, 2006.
 In the US, it grossed $17,326,650.
 The film grossed $38 million worldwide.

-Accolades

-Lohan earned two Teen Choice Award nominations, Choice Actress Comedy and Choice Hissy Fit, and a Razzie Award nomination as Worst Actress.
-She also received a nomination for Worst Actress of the Decade at the 30th Golden Raspberry Awards for her roles in this film as well as Herbie: Fully Loaded and I Know Who Killed Me but “lost” the award to Paris Hilton.
-The movie was also nominated for Choice Chick Flick at the Teen Choice Awards.

 Soundtrack

 The album is made up partly of songs from McFly's first two albums, Room on the 3rd Floor and Wonderland, with the exception of the brand new track "Just My Luck", which was recorded especially for the film.
 Though released as the film's soundtrack, a selection of the songs featured on the album were not in the film.
 Reworked versions of "5 Colours in Her Hair", "I've Got You" and "Unsaid Things", as well as the censored Single version of "I Wanna Hold You" appear on the album instead of the original versions.
 The European version of the album slightly muddles up the track listing, and adds the hidden track "Get Over You" in the pre-gap.